 - Hire employees who are representative of our persons served in an effort to provide settings that promote comfort, trust, and familiarity;

-- Maintain a current demographic, cultural, and epidemiological profile of the community as well as a needs assessment to accurately plan for a services that respond to the cultural characteristics of our area;
+- Maintain a current demographic, cultural, and epidemiological profile of the community as well as a needs assessment to accurately plan for services that respond to the cultural characteristics of our area;

 - Skils’kin strives to be proactive in our training, education, and service delivery.
 We conduct annual cultural diversity/competency training (diversity training);